-The State Mosquito Management Program continues to trap and test mosquitoes at three testing sites in Greenwich as part of their program.
-The State trapping program will continue through October 2018.
+So far this year EEE has not been isolated in mosquitoes in Connecticut.
+The State Mosquito Management Program continues to trap and test mosquitoes at three testing sites in Greenwich as part of their program and will continue through October 2021.

 Director of Environmental Services, Michael Long, stated, “Although the town’s larvicide program treats catch basins, the general public must be vigilant in eliminating standing water on their own properties and protecting themselves from biting mosquitoes at all times.
 It is important to recognize that the highest risk of exposure to West Nile Virus infected mosquitoes is during the months of August and September.”